 Speaking about Sustainable tourism in Australia the experience at Skyrail rainforest cableway has been amazing, I have visited Skyrail in January 2014.
 I have found the experience very interesting and breathtaking even if at the beginning I did not understand completely how it can be considered so much sustainable and I was curious to see it in person.

 The visit took some hours.
 I have started the tour with the regular gondola at midday and I finished it around four.
 It has been a very short visit and I wish I could have more time to stay but at least it was enough to enjoy my time there.
 The gondola is absolutely stunning, there are no photos that can express how magnificent it was, but I want to give you an example with some of the photos I have taken.

-Lush rainforest surroundings at this station invites to take a closer look at the diverse array of plant species, including the towering 400 year old Kauri Pine.
+Lush rainforest surroundings at this station invite to take a closer look at the diverse array of plant species, including the towering 400-year-old Kauri Pine.

 The sustainability – what is behind the trip, what makes Skyrail rainforest cableway the most environmentally sensitive cableway project in the world?

 – The Construction process

 Today I am going to tell you about the construction process, but stay tuned to get more info soon.

 [wpspoiler name=”The Construction process” ]The original Skyrail concept was conceived in 1987 and was followed by 7 years of pre-construction feasibility studies, an Environmental Impact Study and numerous other reports and assessments, and consultation and approval processes with local, state and federal governments and local communities.